[ English | Español | Pyccκuú ]

 Currently ImpLib contains 2 mods:

-Assuming you've already read the above intro, pick one of the following minitutorials for a real usage example:
+Pick one of the following minitutorials for a real usage example:

 MSVCRT.lib for MASM32 and NASM